Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Statistical performance of the analytical minimization method

-In offline analysis, sub-degree precision in direction reconstruction is traditionally achieved by analyzing the spatial distribution of electric field arrival times on the ground \cite{Apel_2014, Corstanje_2015, decoene2020sources}.
-However, an accurate reconstruction of the electric field depends on the antenna response, which in turn requires the arrival direction as input.
-Although further refinements could incorporate an iterative direction reconstruction, here we present a straightforward analysis to demonstrate that a small deviation in direction (on the order of one degree) has minimal impact on the electric field reconstruction, ensuring the desired precision remains intact.
+In offline analysis, sub-degree precision in direction reconstruction is traditionally attained by analyzing the spatial distribution of electric field arrival times on the ground \cite{Apel_2014, Corstanje_2015, decoene2020sources}.
+However, an accurate reconstruction of the electric field depends on the antenna response, which necessitates prior knowledge of the arrival direction as input.
+Although further refinements could incorporate an improvement of the smoothness of the antenna response, or an iterative direction reconstruction, this study introduces a straightforward analysis to demonstrate that a directional deviation on the order of one degree exerts negligible influence on the electric field reconstruction.
+This robustness is largely due to the smooth variation of the antenna gain pattern, that even in the case of the HORIZON antenna allows the target precision to be maintained.

-We artificially smeared the shower direction, deviating it from the true direction, following a Gaussian distribution with a standard deviation of $1^\circ$ degree in both zenith and azimuth angles.
-This level of deviation is of the order of the Cherenkov angle in air, and larger than the angular resolution obtained from direction reconstruction methods using timing information and wavefront analysis\cite{Corstanje_2015}.
+We introduced artificial perturbations to the shower direction, deviating it from the true direction according to a Gaussian distribution with a standard deviation of $1^\circ$ degree in both zenith and azimuth angles.
+This magnitude of deviation is comparable to the Cherenkov angle in air and is larger than the angular resolution achieved by direction reconstruction methods utilizing timing information and wavefront analysis \cite{Corstanje_2015}.